This post focuses on NDIS family support, specifically:

 Home vs. Supported residences

-In many cases, although a PWD is eligible to be put into Supported Disability Accommodation (SDA) or Supported Residential Services (SRS), the presence of the family around might prefer to keep their relative with a disability at home.
+In many cases, although a PWD is eligible to be put into Supported Disability Accommodation (SDA) or Supported Residential Services (SRS), the presence of the family may result in a preference to keep their relative with a disability at home.

 Choice and control